 - All unnecessary data and files are removed,

-- All WP files and data are free of errors, optimized and backed up,
+- All WP data and files are free of errors, optimized and backed up,

-- All WordPress software, plugins and themes are up-to-date,
+- All software, themes and plugins are up-to-date,

 - etc …

-A full WordPress site maintenance routine looks like this …
+A complete WP site maintenance routine looks like this …

-Again, we cannot stress enough how important it is to maintain your WP website backed up and up-to-date.
-WordPress maintenance is not hard or time-consuming, but it must be done to ensure the security of your website or blog.
-If you don’t want to learn how to do WP site maintenance yourself, pay someone to do it but make sure it gets done.
-Backing up your site is the next most important thing you must do after making sure that you still have a pulse!
+Again, we cannot stress enough how vitally important maintaining your WordPress website or blog frequently backed up and updated is.
+WordPress site maintenance is not hard to do or time-consuming, but it must be done to ensure the security of your website or blog.
+If you do not want to learn how to do WordPress maintenance yourself, pay a professional to do it but make sure it gets done.
+Backing up your website is the second most important thing you must do after making sure that your heart is still beating!

-If you don’t want to perform manual backups, there are many plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here: Backup, Duplicate & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin
+If you don’t want to back up your data manually, there are a number of WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here: Backup, Copy & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin

 Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-The brute force botnet attack on WordPress sites was mostly an attempt to compromise website administrator panels and gain access to the site by exploiting WordPress installations that used “admin” as the username.
+The brute force botnet attack on WordPress sites was mostly an attempt to compromise site administrator panels and gain access to the site by exploiting installations that used “admin” as their username.

-For reasons of website security, avoid installing WordPress sites with the username admin.
-This is the first thing hackers will test.
-If your site’s user name is admin, change it immediately.
+For reasons of website security, don’t set up WordPress sites with the username “admin”.
+This is the first area hackers will test.
+If your site’s user name is “admin”, you need to change this immediately.

-We have created a detailed step-by-step tutorial for admin users that shows you how to change your username here: Changing Your WP Admin User Name To A More Secure User Name
+We have created a step-by-step tutorial for non-technical WordPress admin users that shows you how to change your login username here: Changing Your WP Username From Admin To Another User Name

-A “brute force” attack occurs when malicious software continually and persistently tries to guess the right combination of characters in a username and password that will give the hacker entry to your site.
+A “brute force” attack occurs when a malicious script persistently tries to guess the right username and password characters that will unlock your website.

-Unless you put some measure in place to block the brute-force attack (see further below for a couple of effective suggestions for doing this), the “bot” will just persist in attacking your site until it eventually “cracks” the code.
+Unless some measure is put into place to block the brute force attack (see further below for a couple of simple and effective suggestions for doing this), the “bot” will just continue to attack your site until it eventually gets access.

-Passwords that are easy to guess, therefore, make very easy targets for botnets.
-Make sure that you change your password to something that is at least 8 characters long, with upper and lowercase letters, and “special” characters (%^#$@&*).
+Weak passwords, therefore, make really easy targets for hackers.
+Make sure that you change your password combination to something that is at least eight or nine characters long, with upper and lowercase letters, and add a few “special” characters (e.g. ^, #, @, etc).

-For a simple step-by-step tutorial created especially for non-technical WP admin users on how to change your admin password, go here: What To Do If You Need To Reset WordPress Passwords
+We have created a tutorial for WordPress admin users on how to change your password here: What To Do If You Need To Reset A Password In WordPress

-Security Measure #5 – Prevent The wp-config.php File From Being Found
+Security Measure #5 – Prevent Access To Your wp-config.php File

 The wp-config.php file contains important information about your blog’s database and is used to define advanced WordPress options.

-If a hacker breaks into your WordPress website, they will normally search for your wp-config.php file, because this is the file that contains important information about your site’s database, security keys, etc. Getting access to this information would allow a hacker to change anything in your database, create a user account, upload files and take control of your site.
+If hackers break into your WordPress website, they will normally search for your wp-config.php file, because this is the file that contains important information about your site’s database, security keys, etc. Getting access to this information would allow someone to change anything in your database, create a user account, upload files and take control of your site.

-To protect your WordPress site from being attacked and even being used as part of a bot net, therefore, prevent your wp-config.php file from being easily accessible.
+In order to protect your WordPress site from being attacked and even being used as part of a bot net, therefore, prevent people from being able to easily view your wp-config.php file.
 This requires knowing how to edit database information, move files around in your server and changing access permissions.

-Security Measure #6 – Rename Or Delete Unnecessary Blog Installation Files
+Security Measure #6 – Rename Or Delete Unnecessary Installation Files

 Rename or delete the install.php, upgrade.php and readme.html files from your server.

-Security Measure #7 – Update Your WordPress Installation, Themes And Plugins To Their Latest Version
+Security Measure #7 – Upgrade Your WordPress Site, Themes & Plugins

 Security Measure #8 – Disable Your WordPress Theme Editor